-The City's financial statements include the financial statements (the only ones available) of The Downtown Development Authority of the City of Fort Oglethorpe, Georgia, which was established to develop the downtown area of the City.
-This discretely presented component unit operates as a special revenue fund.
+The City's financial statements include the financial statements of The Downtown Development Authority of the City of Fort Oglethorpe, Georgia, which was established to develop the downtown area of the City.
+This discretely presented component unit operates as a governmental fund.